-Taking the best supplements for inflammation can help reduce swelling, redness, and pain in all parts of the body.
+Taking the best anti-inflammatory supplements can help reduce swelling, redness, and pain in all parts of the body.
 Inflammation is something that many of us are quite familiar with, even on a day-to-day basis.
 When we accidentally hit our head or develop a cold, our body's natural response is to inflame the affected area to fight off any potential immune system threats.
 It's a healthy reaction we need in order to heal from injuries and diseases, as long as it goes away.
 When it doesn't, inflammation becomes a problem and turns from acute to chronic.

 What is inflammation?

 As mentioned before, inflammation is a natural bodily reaction to injury or illness.
 If we get more technical, this is when our brain signals white blood cells to flood the area of pain.
 Without inflammation, it would be much harder for our bodies to recover.
 But bumps, bugs, and bruises aren't the only triggers of inflammation.
 Toxins and other harmful substances, like cigarette smoke, can set it off.
 When acute inflammation starts lasting longer than it should, chronic inflammation is formed.
 This can affect all aspects of your health, and it is an indication that your body can't fend off what inflamed it in the first place.
 While diseases such as asthma and Crohn's are directly linked to inflammation, more and more research suggests that inflammation is linked to many other disorders and illnesses.
 Dr. Axe, a doctor of natural medicine, believes that inflammation is actually at the root of most diseases.
 Another study done at Harvard Medical School has shown similar findings around this theory.